cjnankervis/Re-Climate/README.md

 - Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
 - Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East

-Firstly, an API authentication key and user credentials are required to make requests using [API-Request.py].
-The API provides access to four main data streams, with the opportunity for post-processing using Daily Ensembles:
+To get started, an API authentication key and user credentials are required to make requests using [API-Request.py].
+Please contact the product owner (accounts@weatherlogistics.com).
+The API request scripts will provide access to four main data streams, with the opportunity for post-processing using "Daily Ensembles" data:

 1. Monthly Centiles